The Asiatic Exclusion League is formed to prevent immigration

 First Samoan athlete plays in the NFL

-A member of the 1945 Washington Redkins, Offensive Lineman Al Lolotai was the first Samoan to play in the NFL.
+As an offensive lineman for Washington, Al Lolotai is the first Samoan to play in the NFL.

 Wataru “Wat” Misaka becomes first non-white and first player of Asian descent to play professional basketball